awh112/container-hackfest/README.md

 # Azure Container Hackfest Challenge Guide

 Below is a series of "challenges" or guided exercises to help attendees learn about Azure Containers and Kubernetes.
-These are not meant the be "hands-on labs" or step-by-step guides.
 The goal is to provide a series of exercises that have an expected outcome.
 Some steps and code will be provided.
 In the end, the hands-on experience should lead to a deeper level of learning.

 ## Environment Setup

-For our Hackfest events, attendees will be provided a VM student environment hosted in Azure.
-For those setting up their machines manually, the prerequisites are below.
+The prerequisites for setting up your machine are below.

 -> Note: This has only been tested on Mac OS.